The house price affordability crisis

 It must, of course, be accepted that changing the way houses are currently marketed will receive staunch objection by those in the present estate agency sector.
 Instead of attempting to agree or disagree however, it would be better that such important matters as these should be the subject of constructive dialogue in order to arrive at an acceptable and improvement solution.
 As the author of The House Price Solution I would like to take part in any such discussions.

-The other equally important change necessary to peg house prices back to reasonably affordable levels is to make changes to the town and country planning rules such that local town and parish councils should decide all residential planning applications within their designated areas without a right of appeal.
+The other equally important change necessary to peg house prices back to reasonably affordable levels is to make changes to the town and country planning rules such that local town councils should decide all residential planning applications within their designated areas using Enhanced and adopted Neighbourhood Development Plans (ENDPs).
 This would bring much needed housing to the exact locations within the towns and parishes where extra housing is most needed, especially for local working families.
 This aspect is fully covered on the other posts within this web site.

 The political party that is handed the mantle of governing our country should not only understand the dilemma which everyone is in housing-wise, (namely that average house prices are now well in excess of 15 times yearly average earnings), but that the new government should be able to properly understand the housing markets’ economic landscape and resolve to develop and use this necessary wisdom combined with the powers they will have.